 A workshop I wrote and led on personal branding in the job search.

-I've written copy for a variety of needs including email, web, print, takeaways, blogs, and advertising.
+I've written copy for a variety of content including email marketing, web cop, print, white papers, blogs, and advertising.